hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/06_assessing_quality.md

 ---
 title: "Quality control using FASTQC"
-author: "Bob Freeman, Mary Piper"
+author: "Mary Piper, Radhika Khetani"
-date: 2017-05-31
+date: 2017-08-14
 duration: 85 minutes
 ---

 ## Learning Objectives:

-* Learn how to evaluate the quality of your NGS data using the program FastQC
+* Evaluate the quality of your NGS data using FastQC
 * Use a `for loop` to automate operations on multiple files
-* Create a job submission script to automate quality assessment
+* Create and run a job submission script to automate quality assessment
-* Learning best practices for NGS analysis
+* Describe best practices for NGS analysis

 ## Quality Control of FASTQ files